Overview

 Strategy

-• build trust through clarity, familiarity, and visible support
+Build trust through clarity, familiarity, and accessible support.

-This strategy directly shaped the multimodal approach.
+This strategy shaped the multimodal approach.
 Audio alone was not enough.
-For tasks like class registration, reading out many options created too much cognitive load.
-But screen only flows also failed because they assumed comfort with typing, menus, and conventional navigation patterns.
-Mimi needed to combine voice, visual context, and progressive guidance so each mode could support the other.
+For tasks like class registration, reading out a long list of classes or dates could create too much cognitive load.
+Screen only flows also failed because they assumed comfort with typing, menus, and traditional navigation.

-We also intentionally grounded the experience in support patterns users already trusted, especially phone based help.
-The goal was not to make the service feel futuristic.
-It was to make digital access feel approachable, culturally aware, and emotionally safe.
+We also intentionally grounded Mimi in support patterns seniors already trusted, especially phone based help.
+The goal was not to make the center feel more futuristic.
+The goal was to make digital access feel approachable, culturally aware, and emotionally safe.

 The current Koreatown Senior Center homepage.